 And while it’s good news the Suprema Biostar 2 database breach was perpetrated by white hats, the impending threat still looms.
 So, while biometrics has sometimes been talked about as a “silver bullet” for identity verification, questions are now being raised about the wisdom of relying on them too much.

 I think caution is warranted.
 While biometrics are widely used in leading IDV solutions, they should, in my opinion, be just one element in a mix of technologies.
 In the case of Mitek Mobile Verify®, facial recognition biometrics are combined with other types of computer vision as well as machine learning and deep learning AI bots.
-Together they determine if an individual is submitting a photo of a legitimate government-issued ID, and if it matches a selfie submitted at the same time.
+While minimizing demographic bias, together they determine if an individual is submitting a photo of a legitimate government-issued ID, and if it matches a selfie submitted at the same time.

 During and after this self-serve IDV process, multi-layered encryption protects individual user data in transit and at rest.
 For each individual, the software creates a master-level encryption key, which is used to generate a time-limited transaction-level encryption key.
 Mobile Verify does not store any PII beyond what is necessary for IDV.
 Mitek has a minimum retention policy by default.